jlsyspeople/SNSB/README.md

 # Try it
-the only way to currenty try the extension is to compile from the source.
+the only way to currently try the extension is to compile from the source.

 You need to have [Node.js](https://nodejs.org/en/) installed.